 Usher Syndrome in Children

-What is Usher syndrome?
+What is Usher syndrome in children?

 Usher syndrome is a disorder that is passed down through families (inherited).
 A syndrome